ariofrio/sublime-text-2-quick-file-renamer/README.md

 #Sublime Text 2 Quick File Renamer

-A simple ST2 plugin to help you rename your files
+A simple ST2 plugin to help you rename your files.
+It works with absolute paths AND relative paths.

 ###Usage